monsterkodi/kode/readme.md

 [1,3]     each (i,v) -> [1-i,v*v]    # -> [9,1]
 {a:1,b:3} each (k,v) -> ['▸'+k, k+v] # -> { '▸a': 'a1', '▸b': 'b3' }
 ```

+If the function expects only one argument,
+it is the value/item/character and a single return value is expected.

 ## For